 Since the mid-2000s average debt per dairy farm has increased at a faster rate than farm equity because debt levels have increased with increased average herd size and milk production (Martin, Shafron & Phillips 2017).
-The average equity ratio of dairy farms at the national level declined from 85 per cent in 2004–05 to an estimated 79 per cent in 2015–16.
-This was as a consequence of declining land values and high levels of new investment on large dairy operations in some regions, mostly in Tasmania, western Victoria and South Australia.
+The average equity ratio of dairy farms at the national level declined from 85 per cent in 2004–05 to an estimated 80 per cent in 2016–17.
+This was a consequence of declining land values and high levels of new investment on large dairy operations in some regions, mostly in Tasmania, Western Victoria and South Australia.

 Source: ABARES Australian Dairy Industry Survey